-• The school's designated and deputy safeguarding leads receive appropriate annual training through the GSCE DSL Forums.
-Multi-agency training is also undertaken every two years in order to carry out their roles.
+• The school's designated and deputy safeguarding leads receive appropriate annual training through the Gloucestershire SCE and DSL meetings.
+Multiagency training is also undertaken every two years in order to carry out their roles.
 The DSL/DDSLs have job descriptions in place so that they are clear about their roles and responsibilities.
 DSLs and DDSLs are also required to attend whole service CP/safeguarding updates every 3 years as well as participate in the annual (internal) CP/safeguarding updates.
 Additional online training is undertaken as advised by the GSCE.